 For jewelry that is more fragile that you don't wear every day, avoid using liquids often.
 Sometimes all the ring might need is a quick and gentle wipe down with a polishing cloth and a soft, damp toothbrush.

 There are many ways you can clean your fine jewelry at home.
-Depending on the type of jewelry you are cleaning, we have come up with different DIY cleaning recipes you can try.
-Stick to these recipes for the times in between professional cleanings.
-But don't let these replace a professional cleaning and inspection permanently.
+Depending on the type of jewelry you are cleaning, you can use kits or home recipes to hand clean the jewelry, or ultrasonic or steam cleaners.
+Don't let these replace a professional cleaning and inspection permanently.
 It's important to have valuable jewelry that you wear often checked by your jeweler once or twice a year.

 If you want the feel of a professional cleaning from home, consider purchasing an ultrasonic jewelry cleaning machine.
-The price and quality of these devices vary, but they will free dirt and dust from smallest of places, leaving your jewelry looking like new.
-Buyer Beware: there is a lot of fine jewelry that is not suitable for these machines.
+The price and quality of these devices vary, but they will free dirt and dust from the smallest of places, leaving your jewelry looking like new.